jerilseb/open-in-vscode/README.md

 #### Python Listener

-The python listener needs to run for the extension to work.
+The python listener needs to be running for the extension to work.
 To have the listener start automatically when you log in:

 **On Linux:**
 - Create an entry in the `.config/autostart` directory.
 For example

 ```
 [Desktop Entry]
-Exec=/usr/bin/python3 /home/jeril/Desktop/github-vscode/github_listener.py
+Exec=/usr/bin/python3 <path_to_github_listener.py>
 Icon=dialog-scripts
 NoDisplay=false
 Name=Github-Listener